python-botogram/botogram/docs/tricks.rst

 .. note::

    Support for rich formatting depends on your users' Telegram client.
-If they're using the official ones there are no problems, but that might work on unofficial clients.
+All official clients are supported, where unofficial clients may not support all or any rich formatting syntax.

 .. _a subset of: https://core.telegram.org/bots/api#formatting-options